middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs.md

 ---
-slug: "/pages/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs"
+slug: /pages/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs
-date: "2021-05-01"
+date: 2021-05-01
-title: "A.3.
-Academic Programs"
+title: A.3.
+Academic Programs
 ---
 The Middlebury Institute is organized into **two schools** that offer **degree programs** as listed below.
 Please see the Institute’s Web site for program descriptions and admissions and degree requirements.

 **1. Graduate School of International Policy and Management (GSIPM)**